wiremock/wiremock-studio-kubernetes-example/README.md

-# WireMock Studio Kubernetes Examples
+# WireMock Studio Kubernetes Example

 WireMock Studio can be deployed into a Kubernetes cluster using the manifest in this project.